ci-sumi/neethus-travel-desk/README.md

 ### Forking the GitHub Repository
 The project can be forked in order to make a copy of the original repository and propose changes to the project owner using Pull Requests.
 That can be done by following these steps:
-First, log in to GitHub and locate the [Project's Repository](github.com/tomdu3/books-for-life).
+First, log in to GitHub and locate the [Project's Repository](https://github.com/ci-sumi/neethus-travel-desk).
 At the top of the Repository, on the right side of the page, locate the "Fork" button.
 A copy of the Repository should now be in your GitHub account.
 You can now propose changes to the Repository by creating a Pull Request.

 ### Live deployment
-The web site is deployed on Heroku and can be found [here](https://books-4-life-2d26bdf04dec.herokuapp.com/).
+The web site is deployed on Heroku and can be found [here](https://neethus-travel-c40ea47fdf43.herokuapp.com/).

 [Back to top ⇧](#table-of-contents)
 ## Credits
 ### Code
+ The  developer relied on Code Institute's course material, the [stackoverflow](https://stackoverflow.com/), [Django documentation](https://docs.djangoproject.com/en/3.2/), and John Elder's [Codemy](https://codemy.com/).
+### Media
+- The images used in the website were obtained from [Unsplash](https://unsplash.com/).
+- The site logo was created using [favicon.io](https://favicon.io/).
+- The mockup image at the beginning of this file was created using [Am I Responsive](http://ami.responsivedesign.is/).
+### Content
+- The content of the website was written by the developer.

+### Acknowledgements
+This project would not have been possible without the support, guidance, and encouragement of Tomislav Dukez (Alumni-Code Institue) I sincerely express my heartfelt gratitude to him.